 Remember: You are not alone.
 Moms across the nation are facing a back-to-school season like no other.
 Turn to other Mom-Teacher-Boss pals for support, laughs, a power walk or even a good rant.
 This is extra-important as social distancing rules have eliminated many of those easy, spontaneous chats that happen at parks, playgrounds, sports fields and PTO meetings.
 It may feel awkward to reach out and plan something that used to happen effortlessly, but it’s the new normal (at least for now) and worth the effort.
 Read more about virtual playdates for kids (and adults) here.

 It feels great to pay it forward.
 Do you have some great back-to-school solutions to share?
-Enter Zulily’s #firstdaynewway Instagram contest (now through September 11, 2020) for a chance to win an epic prize !
-Write a Facebook, blog post or local newspaper article sharing your thoughts.
+Write a Facebook post, blog or local newspaper article sharing your thoughts.
 Send a note, email or even a small gift to a fellow mom or someone else in your community who might need a lift.
 And, before your head hits the pillow each night, think of one reason to smile.
 You’ve definitely accomplished one important thing: you’ve made it through another day!